-Chase recently launched its latest United co-brand card: the New United Quest℠ Card.
-This brand new card landed with a monster signup bonus of up to 100,000 United miles and features a host of top-tier perks and built-in travel protection benefits.
+Chase recently launched its latest United co-brand card: the United Quest℠ Card which features a host of top-tier perks and built-in travel protection benefits.

 How does the United Quest Card compare to United’s other co-brand cards or those from rival carriers?
 Let’s dig into the details and find out.

 - Earn 60,000 bonus miles and 500 PQP after qualifying purchases

 - Earn 3 miles per $1 spent on United® purchases

 - Earn 2 miles per $1 spent on all other travel, dining and select streaming services